Battle of Dinant

 German air power struck the French fuel convoys, further complicating

 refueling.
-The French tank, around 170 of them, would have
+The French tanks, around 170 of them, would have

 to stay where they were as parts of the 5th and 7th Panzer Divisions